SabreTools/MPF/README.md

 - For those who require broader archive/installer compatibility for protection scanning (Windows-only), please use the x86 builds as there are some specific scanning libraries that only work with that build
   - This is actively being worked on as part of [Binary Object Scanner](https://github.com/SabreTools/BinaryObjectScanner)
   - Please consider contributing if you have experience in dealing with multiple archive and installer types
+  - Consider using a third-party scanning tool, such as Protection ID, if this is not sufficient for your needs

 ## Media Preservation Frontend Checker (MPF.Check)